Cat age chart: cat years to human years table

 Why this chart is only a guide

-A cat age chart is useful, but it should not be taken too literally.
+A cat age chart is helpful, but it should not be taken too literally.

 Cats age as individuals.
-Breed, genetics, lifestyle, whether they live indoors, and overall health can all affect how a cat ages over time.
+Genetics, breed, lifestyle, whether they live indoors or outdoors, and their overall health can all affect how they age over time.
 That is why two cats of the same age may not seem to be in exactly the same stage of life.

 Use this chart as: